 Coccidia Vaccine Versus Medicated Feed

 Coccidiosis.
 Mention it to any livestock owner with a few years’ experience and they probably have a story to share with you.
 It is an illness that affects not just chickens, but many other livestock species as well.
-Coccidia is probably the most common reason for why young chicks get sick and pass.
+Coccidia is probably the most common reason why young chicks get sick and pass.
 It is difficult to treat, but fairly easy to prevent in poultry.
 Let’s discuss the ways to prevent it to help you make a good decision for your flock.

 Coccidiosis is the name of the actual infection, while coccidia is the name given to the microscopic protozoa that cause the illness.
 Briefly, the coccidia protozoa are ingested by the chicks from infected fecal matter, soil and old poultry litter.
 The coccidia can live for quite a while in the environment and there are 5 different types of coccidia that affect chickens.
 Coccidia is host-specific, meaning that the coccidia that infects rabbits, sheep or cattle will not infect chickens, and vice versa.